 Livewire also provide drop in sessions.
 Young people can just walk in and there will be an advisor waiting to see them.
-More information is available on the drop in timetable.

 https://livewirewarrington.co.uk/lifestyle/stop-smoking

 Education and Publicity:

 Guidance and Signage

 Schools have a legal responsibility to ensure that the required no smoking signs are in place for premises and vehicles.
 Suitable posters and No Smoking signs will be displayed in school areas to create a positive visual message which supports a smoke-free working environment.
 Posters are available to download from the government official guidance relating to the Smoke Free law 2007.